gt-chipc/gt-student-cluster-competition/docs/index.md

 have led students through discussions of challenging topics like application optimization, cluster storage, and networking configurations.
 Team Phoenix students have also been able to hone their skills in CUDA programming and have tested running the standard Top 500 benchmark, Linpack, on the PACE instructional cluster, PACE-ICE.
-These undergrads have also benefited from PACE's [Linux 101](https://pace.gatech.edu/linux-101) and [102](https://pace.gatech.edu/linux-102) classes, which have given them a head start in using PACE cluster resources and tool
+These undergrads have also benefited from PACE's [Linux 101](https://pace.gatech.edu/linux-101) and [102](https://pace.gatech.edu/linux-102) classes, which have given them a head start in using PACE cluster resources including the [Phoenix cluster](http://docs.pace.gatech.edu/phoenix_cluster/gettingstarted_phnx/), the #277 system on 2020's Top500 list.